top of page

 Waipu Tartan_forWebsite.jpg

-CEUD MILE FAILTE – One hundred thousand welcomes to our 152nd McLeods Brewery, Waipu Highland Games.
+CEUD MILE FAILTE – One hundred thousand welcomes to the 153rd Waipu Highland Games sponsored by our local McLeod’s Brewery.

 We could not hold the event without the generous support of our sponsors.
-Please support them whilst visiting Waipu.
+Please read about them in your program and support them whilst visiting Waipu.

-Thanks also to our Mayor, Vince Cocurullo, who will open the Games today.
+Thanks also to our Northland Member of Parliament, Grant McCallum, who will open

 1417_20240101_DawnDutton.jpg

-Lastly, thanks to each and every one of you for coming along today and making these 152nd McLeods Brewery, Waipu Highland Games a success.
+Of course, all of this would not happen if not for all of you.
+Thanks to each of you for coming along today and making these 153 rd McLeods Brewery, Waipu Highland Games a success.

 We wish you a Safe and Happy New Year.